Tsum Valley Trek 15 Days

 Price Includes

-• Standard twin sharing hotel accommodation in Kathmandu with breakfast as per the Itinerary
+• Twin-sharing hotel accommodation in Kathmandu with breakfast, as specified in the itinerary.

 Price Excludes